Engineering Lesson 16: Gravity Wave Analysis

 Books

 Introduction to Atmospheric Gravity Waves by Nappo.
+Free copies of this book may be available online.

 Citizen science project